cair/GraphTsetlinMachine/README.md

   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXORMNIST.png">
 </p>

-Again, the white pixels of the images become the node properties.
+Again, the white pixels of the images become the node properties (illustrated by the images themselves above).
+To solve this task, the Graph Tsetlin Machine must both learn the appearance of handwritten '0's and '1', while relating them according to the XOR relation under the guidance of noisy class labels.

 ## Example Use Case